OpenBCI/Documentation/docs/05ThirdParty/06-ThinkPulse/ThinkPulse_Getting_Started.md

 ThinkPulse™ is a product of Conscious Labs (France).
 Patents issued and pending.
 Made in France.

 The ThinkPulse™ system is an *add-on* to the [Ultracortex EEG Headset](https://shop.openbci.com/collections/frontpage/products/ultracortex-mark-iv) plus [Cyton Board](https://shop.openbci.com/collections/frontpage/products/cyton-biosensing-board-8-channel)
-This kit has been designed and its compatibility tested for the 8 channel Ultracortex with OpenBCI Cyton board only.
-Compatibility with the Ultracortex 16-channel and CytonDaisy is not currently available but we hope to have an update for you soon.
+This kit has been designed and its compatibility tested for the 8 and 16 channel Ultracortex with OpenBCI Cyton/CytonDaisy boards.
 For more compatibility and customization options as well as general product questions, please contact us support@openbci.com.
 <br/>
 <br/>